Three Reference Files That Fix Junior Press Release Quality: The Execution Infrastructure

 Start with one client.
 Your highest-volume client or the one where the senior spends the most time editing junior drafts.

-Write or refine the press release writing guideline.
-If your firm already has one, check whether it is specific enough for a junior to follow without asking questions.
+Refine the press release writing guideline.
+If your firm already has one, check whether it is specific enough for a junior to follow without asking.
 If the answer to "how long should the quote be?" is "it depends," it is not specific enough.
-Make it specific.

 Build the anti-AI checklist.
 Start with the seven checks above.
-Add any patterns you notice in your own junior drafts that were not covered.
-Keep it to one page.
+Add patterns you notice in your own junior drafts.
+One page.

-Combine all four sections into a single SOP markdown file.
-Load it into the AI project.
-Have the junior run their next press release through it, section by section.
+Combine into one SOP markdown.
+Load into the AI project.
+Have the junior run their next press release through it.

-The first draft that comes back will tell you whether the SOP is specific enough.
-If the senior still needs to rewrite, the SOP is missing something.
-Add it.
+The first draft tells you whether the SOP is specific enough.
 Within two to three iterations, the file stabilises and the senior's editing time drops to a fraction of what it was.
+That is the execution infrastructure most communications firms still do not have.

-Which client's press releases consume the most senior editing time in your firm right now?
+Which client's press releases consume the most senior editing time in your firm?
 Start there.

 Gabriel Tan is the founder of Mekong Bridge Advisory.
 He builds structured execution systems for PR and communications firms.